SunyataZero/peoples-fund/docs/for-web-gurus/how-to-update-drupal.md

 1. Log onto peoplesfundglobal.org/cp
 2. Go to file manager
 3. Tick the boxes next to sites, robots.txt and .htaccess
-4. click "add to archive" below
+4. Click "add to archive" below
-5. click "add to archive" in the pop-up window
+5. Click "add to archive" in the pop-up window
-6. open your terminal
+6. Open your terminal
-7. copy-paste this command: scp peoplesfund@peoplesfundglobal.org:/home/peoplesfund/www/www/_nameofthenewfileyouvejustcreated_ /yourlocalpathwaytotargetdownload folder
+7. Copy-paste this command: scp peoplesfund@peoplesfundglobal.org:/home/peoplesfund/www/www/_nameofthenewfileyouvejustcreated_ /yourlocalpathwaytotargetdownloadfolder
-8. type in the password it asks for
+8. Type in the password it asks for

 Should download.